 We know that LSD molecule is shaped a lot like serotonin, a neurotransmitter found in our brains that regulates mood, happiness, and anxiety.

-Scientists also investigated that molecules with similar properties were found in mushrooms, peyote cactus, and tropical plants that are used in the psychoactive drink Ayahuasca.
+Scientists have also discovered that molecules with similar properties were found in mushrooms, peyote cactus, and tropical plants that are used in the psychoactive drink Ayahuasca.

-Hallucinogens do their thing by stimulating or suppressing the activity of the neurotransmitters they are chemically similar to and dramatically change the perception of reality for three to twelve hours depending on three things: The drug, the dose, and the person.
+Hallucinogens affect our bodies by stimulating or suppressing the activity of the neurotransmitters they are chemically similar to and dramatically change the perception of reality for three to twelve hours depending on three things: The drug, the dose, and the person.

 While we have a vague idea of how they work, we still don't know for certain the ways they can be used and what they tell us about the mind itself.
-In order to know that, we have to take a trip down to the rabbit hole, through a colorful and vibrant history.
+To gain a better understanding of this, we should take a trip down to the rabbit hole, through a colorful and vibrant history.

 Life Magazine: ‘The Discovery of Mushrooms That Cause Strange Visions’

-What you’re looking at here is what made many Americans aware of the psychedelics for the first time in 1957.
-This little article was instrumental in popularizing their use among people.
+Life Magazine's May 13, 1957 issue with an article explaining "the discovery of mushrooms that cause strange visions" was what made many Americans aware of the psychedelics for the first time, and it was instrumental in popularizing their use among people.

 The world was intrigued by this revolutionary substance.
-During the 1950s, 60s, and 70s thousands of LSD studies were carried out as researchers looked into its potential as a tool for psychotherapy.
+During the 1950s, 1960s, and 1970s, countless LSD experiments were carried out as researchers looked into its potential as a tool for psychotherapy.

-While Pink Floyd and Jimi Hendrix made music at Pompeii and Woodstock, more than 1,000 studies would be published and six international conferences on these studies would be held during this period.
+As Pink Floyd and Jimi Hendrix performed at Pompeii and Woodstock, more than 1,000 studies would be published and six international conferences on these studies would be held during this period.

 'LSD: The Exploding Threat of the Mind Drug That Got Out of Control'

-However, as LSD became synonymous with hippies and the anti-Vietnam war, it earned a stigma in the rest of society, and the therapeutic benefits it was originally known for were buried under disinformation.
+However, as the drug culture became synonymous with acid-dropping activists and anti-war protests, psychedelics gained a stigma in the rest of society, and the therapeutic benefits they were initially recognized for were buried behind misinformation.

-Nine years after, LIFE would do a 180 turn and publish "LSD: The Exploding Threat of the Mind Drug That Got Out of Control."
+Nine years later, LIFE Magazine would do a 180 turn and publish, "LSD: The Exploding Threat of the Mind Drug That Got Out of Control."

-The possession of the drug was made illegal in 1966, educational and government films warned of the risk of chromosome damage, birth defects, suicide, and psychosis.
+The manufacture, sale, and possession of the drug was made illegal in 1966, with government films warning of a risk of chromosome damage, birth defects, suicide, and psychosis.

-The psychedelics would be so culturally feared that funding for researches would dry up and getting regulatory approval would be next to impossible.
-An entire area of research was put into deep freeze for decades.
+The psychedelics would be so culturally feared that funding for research would dry up, and getting regulatory approval would be next to impossible.
+This is how an entire area of research was put into deep freeze for decades.

-However, now, we know better about their ups and downs.
-Research since then suggests psychedelics don’t “scramble” your brain, they aren’t toxic nor physically addictive.
-There is no evidence supporting that they cause chromosome damage or birth defects.
+Decades later, we now have a better knowledge of their ups and downs.
+We know today that psychedelics do not “scramble” your brain, are not toxic, and are not physically addictive (but they can be psychologically addictive).
+There is also no evidence supporting that they cause chromosome damage or birth defects.

-Starting in the 1990s, academics began a renaissance of psychedelic psychotherapy research that focused on depression and anxiety in people with cancer.
-Today, more research is moving forward and broadening in scope as psychedelics be regarded as possible aids to psychotherapy.
+Starting in the 1990s, academics initiated a renaissance of psychedelic psychotherapy research that focused on depression and anxiety in people with cancer.
+As psychedelics are being considered as viable aids to psychotherapy, more study is moving forward and widening in scope.

 Psilocybin studies got back on track in the early 2000s, with groundbreaking studies on LSD soon following.